 - Post-Cyberpunk tries to move beyond the cynicism and hopelessness of Cyber Punk in various ways, such as giving hope for the future (The Matrix Trilogy does this with a messiah figure), showing the upside of technological progress (works that focus entirely on the bright side of cyber-technologies, and don't also show the potential downsides, are called "cyber prep") or by parodying or deconstructing Cyber punk tropes (Snow Crash and Transmetropolitan come to mind.)

 - Reconstruction could be said to be "Post-Deconstruction", in that it tries to move the genre beyond the criticism of the deconstruction, while at the same time accepting said criticism.

 - The Ur-Example is Post-Impressionism, a term used by art historians to describe artists like Vincent van Gogh, Henri De Toulouse-Lautrec, or Paul Gauguin, who built upon the innovations of the Impressionists and took painting to new styles of expression.
 Not so much a cohesive art movement as a bunch of loosely-affiliated, like-minded yet fiercely independent artists.

 - Many developed nations are said to have "post-industrial" economies, since the service and finance sectors are more important than the industrial sector.

 - Similarly, certain kinds of products are considered to be Post-Scarcity goods.
 An excellent example is computer software, which, once written, can be infinitely duplicated at virtually zero cost.

-- Though the term was first coined in 1992, after the election of Donald Trump, the term post-truth gained a lot of traction.
-Referring to constant repeating of Blatant Lies even after said lies have been debunked by appealing to emotion.
+- Even though the term was first coined in 1992, the term 'post-truth' has only recently (following the election of Donald Trump) catapulted into mainstream usage.
+Referring to constant repeating of Blatant Lies, even after said lies have been debunked, by appealing to emotion.
 The terms "Fake News" and "Alternative Facts" stem from this idea.